celebrity

 For a few years across the '80s and '90s, Emma Thompson and Kenneth Branagh were Britain’s 'Golden Couple' — stars of the screen and stage who had fallen in love.

-But in the early 1990s, all of that would unravel when Thompson learned of her husband's affair with Helena Bonham Carter.
+But in the early 1990s, all of that would unravel when Thompson learnt of her husband's affair with Helena Bonham Carter.

-Thompson has shared aspects of the breakup over the three decades since, but has recently admitted she was "blind" to his behaviour.
+Thompson has shared aspects of the breakup over the three decades since, admitting she was "blind" to his behaviour.

 ADVERTISEMENT

-"I was utterly, utterly blind to the fact that he had relationships with other women on set," Thompson told the New Yorker recently.
+"I was utterly, utterly blind to the fact that he had relationships with other women on set," Thompson told the New Yorker in 2022.

 "What I learned was how easy it is to be blinded by your own desire to deceive yourself," she added, hinting that there might have been a small part of her that knew all along, but ignored what was happening.